Researching mathematics learning

 You must use the online eTMA system to submit your tutor-marked assignments (TMAs) and end-of-module assessment (EMA).

-The small-scale investigative project that takes the place of an examination.
+The EMA is a small-scale investigative project that takes the place of an examination.

 Students also studied